TabPFN-Wide: Continued Pre-Training for Extreme Feature Counts: Conclusion

 \section{Conclusion}

-We introduce \methodname{}, developed by continuing pre-training of TabPFNv2.
-To the best of our knowledge, it is the first tabular foundation model that handles \HDLSS{} data without feature reduction and is the first application of continued pre-training to extend tabular foundation model capabilities.
-It achieves state-of-the-art performance on real-world and synthetic \HDLSS{} data while simultaneously maintaining performance on small datasets.
+We introduce TabPFN-Wide, developed by continuing pre-training of TabPFNv2.
+To the best of our knowledge, it is the first tabular foundation model that handles HDLSS data without feature reduction and is the first application of continued pre-training to extend tabular foundation model capabilities.
+It achieves state-of-the-art performance on real-world and synthetic HDLSS data--demonstrating statistically significant improvements over standard baselines and existing foundation models--while simultaneously maintaining performance on small datasets.
 Furthermore, we show that attention scores, calculated within the transformer architecture, are indicative of feature importance and, thus, serve as an inherent interpretability method.